 About Lance J. Dorrel

-I’ve spent ten years researching and reading all I can find on the battle, including taking countless trips to the battlefield and to other parts of the American West, where I have been able to meet Cheyenne, Crow and Sioux people.
+I’ve spent 20 years researching and reading all I can find on the battle, including taking countless trips to the battlefield and to other parts of the American West, where I have been able to meet Cheyenne, Lakota, Crow and Arapaho people.

-These incredible folk are historians without peer when it comes to the history of their tribes, relatives, and ancestors.
+These incredible folks are historians without peer when it comes to the history of their tribes and ancestors.
 So many have shared so much with me regarding their tribe’s history and part in the battle.
-Additionally, I must acknowledge the wonderful writers and historians I have been fortunate enough to meet over the years: so giving of their time and knowledge, these people are sources of not only information, but inspiration.

 After one of my many trips throughout the West, I realized if I was to contribute anything new to the research and story regarding the battle, I had to look at old things in new ways.